-Eventually the long hours and hard work caught up to Eva.
+Eventually, the long hours and hard work caught up to Eva.

-In 2015, I had a stroke which induced a miscarriage.
+In 2015, I had a stroke that induced a miscarriage.
 I couldn't speak and my body was exhausted.
 My soul was hurt by the loss and at what felt like a betrayal from my body.
 I was forced to return to France, where I spent eight months recuperating at my Grandma's.
 Baba cooked for me, bathed me, and little by little nourished me back to health with her love.
 I took time to think about my life and what I wanted to do with it.
 Despite everything, I still wanted to cook, but not in the same way.
 Not for a boss.
 Not stuck in a kitchen.
 I wanted to work hand-in-hand with my customers, feed them the best produce picked from my garden or purchased from local farmers at the farmers market, teach them this loving tradition of happy cooking, and transmit through my food the warmth and tenderness I always felt in my grandma's kitchen.
 That's why I started my business as a personal chef.

-My greatest success is having enough customers for my business to be sustainable, despite starting it a place where I knew nobody.
-I invested a lot in advertising at the start, but I realized that the most efficient ways are self-advertising and through word of mouth.
+My greatest success is having enough customers for my business to be sustainable, despite starting it in a place where I knew nobody.
+I invested a lot in advertising at the start, but I realized that the most efficient ways are self-advertising and word of mouth.

 My next goal is to become the number one caterer in Asheville in the coming year.

 When I started my business last year, I had to relearn everything about business ownership...New country, new rules!
 I owe a lot to the SCORE mentors for their help and guidance.
-Now that I have joined the Women's Business Roundtable, I've found another wonderful net of support, knowledge and kindness.
+Now that I have joined the Women's Business Roundtable, I've found another wonderful net of support, knowledge, and kindness.